hirneagabriel/IntroductionToRobotics/README.md

 ![20211025_114723](https://user-images.githubusercontent.com/61494964/138664783-76d5cab5-8d5c-472f-93ed-ecb12c038a0c.jpg)

 Open Arduino on PC and write this [code](https://github.com/hirneagabriel/IntroductionToRobotics/blob/main/homework1.ino) and try and understand it.
-Make sure you initialize the digital and analog pins if you didn't use the same pins as I. Check if everything is alright then connect the arduino to the PC, and upload the code.
+Make sure you initialize the digital and analog pins if you didn't use the same pins as I. Check if everything is alright then connect the Arduino to the PC, and upload the code.
 Pray it works.